 U106.1 Initial Administrative review request.
 A Citee may request an initial administrative review of the citation within twenty (20) Days of its issuance.
 This request must be made in writing to the Ventura County Fire Protection District, attention: Reviewing Officer.
 A Citee's request must set forth, with particularity, the reasons the Citee believes a violation did not occur or that the Citee should not be found responsible for the violation(s), and must also include a copy of the citation, and the address to which the Reviewing Officer's report of the conclusions of the initial administrative review should be mailed.
-A request for an initial administrative hearing.
+A request for an initial administration review is a mandatory prerequisite to any subsequent request for an administrative hearing.